keithalewis/fms_sqlite/README.md

 work the same way in SQLite.
 However, the dynamic typing in SQLite allows it to do things which are not possible in traditional rigidly typed databases.
 The datatype of a value is associated with the value itself, not with its container.
+SQLite uses the `sqlite3_value` struct when converting the bits contained in SQLite to a C type, but users almost never use it directly.

 The two main SQLite C structs are [`sqlite3`](https://sqlite.org/c3ref/sqlite3.html),